twilliams9397/eng89_2tier_aws_infrastructure/README.md

 - a 2-tier infrastructure can be setup via AWS by creating a virtual private cloud (VPC), with corresponding subnets, security groups and network access lists (ACLs)
 - also required is an internet gateway and routing tables - one public and one private
 - each component has a different role within the infrastructure:
-- VPC:
+- VPC: a virtual network, which can contain different network resources/components
-- Subnet:
+- Subnet: a subdivision of a larger network, can hold app server, database servers and bastion servers for example
-- Security Group:
+- Security Group: a set of inbound and outbound rules for specific instances on a network
-- Network ACL:
+- Network ACL: a set of inbound and outbound rules that allow access to a subnet

 ## Steps to set up